1. MORNING HAS BROKEN

 And peering down to mark the sway of wings in webs while spiders prey,

-They wonder when their time will come and they can stop their fleeing from
+They wonder when their time will come and they can cease their fleeing from

 The sights they’ve seen, the deeds they’ve done, the life they’ve lost, the death they’ve won,

-Then muse a while upon the child they killed one day when they went wild,
+Then muse a while upon the child they killed today when they went wild,

 And when they’re finally reconciled with broken bodies stacked and piled,

-They ponder, did she have a kin to curse them for their burning sin?
+They ponder, does she have a kin to curse them for their burning sin?

-And if she did, would god reply with tooth for tooth and eye for eye?
+And if she does, will god reply with tooth for tooth and eye for eye?

-Or would her clan be mild and meek and simply turn the other cheek?
+Or will her clan be mild and meek and simply turn the other cheek?

 2. MIDDAY MUSINGS